Mathieu-Desrochers/Linux-Notebook/procedures/installing-slackware-on-my-laptop.md

 Perform the following actions:

 - Browse to localhost:631
-- Click on Administration / Add printer and select the printer
+- Click on Administration / Add printer then select the printer
 - Give the printer a friendly name, let's say Samsung
 - Select the printer model if applicable
 - Select the PPD file if applicable